JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

 5. Review all functionality and responsiveness on my mobile phone and tablet for the Artists Page and confirm that everything on this page is correct.

+#### Profile Page
+- When logged in, navigate to the My Profile link.

+1. Navigation bar:
+    - Repeat the verification steps completed for the Navbar on previous html pages.
+    - Confirm that the Navbar is identical on all html pages.

+2. Form:
+    - Confirm that default delivery information has been autopopulated if this option was selected when making the previous purchase.
+    - Confirm that the Order History is detailed alongside the delivery information and can be accessed.
+    - Check that the delivery information can be updated if required by amending the form fields and clicking the Update Information button.

+3. Footer:
+    - Repeat verification steps completed for the Footer on previous pages.
+    - Confirm that the Footer is identical on all html pages.

+4. Review all functionality and responsiveness on my mobile phone and tablet for the Profile Page and confirm that everything on this page is correct.

 #### SuperUser
 - When logged in as SuperUser, navigate to the Product Management link.